Cyber Risk Assessment for Capital Management: Abstract

 \section{Abstract}

-Cyber risk is an omnipresent risk in the increasingly digitized world that is known to be difficult to {manage}. {This paper proposes a two-pillar cyber risk management framework to address such difficulty.
-The first pillar, cyber risk assessment, blends the frequency-severity model in insurance with the cascade model in cybersecurity, to capture the unique feature of cyber risk.
-The second pillar, cyber capital management, provides informative decision-making on a balanced cyber risk management strategy, which includes cybersecurity investments, insurance coverage, and reserves.
-This framework is demonstrated by a case study based on a historical cyber incident dataset, which shows that a comprehensive cost-benefit analysis is necessary for a budget-constrained company with competing objectives for cyber risk management.
-Sensitivity analysis also illustrates that the best strategy depends on various factors, such as the amount of cybersecurity investments and the effectiveness of cybersecurity controls.}
+This paper introduces a two-pillar cyber risk management framework to address the pervasive challenges in managing cyber risk.
+The first pillar, cyber risk assessment, combines insurance frequency-severity models with cybersecurity cascade models to capture the unique nature of cyber risk.
+The second pillar, cyber capital management, facilitates informed allocation of capital for a balanced cyber risk management strategy, including cybersecurity investments, insurance coverage, and reserves.
+A case study, based on historical cyber incident data and realistic assumptions, demonstrates the necessity of comprehensive cost-benefit analysis for budget-constrained companies with competing objectives in cyber risk management.
+In addition, sensitivity analysis highlights the dependence of the optimal strategy on factors such as the price of cybersecurity controls and their effectiveness.
+The framework's implementation across a diverse range of companies yields general insights on cyber risk management.

 {\it Keywords}: cyber risk assessment, {cyber capital management}, {cascade model}, {cybersecurity investment}, {insurance coverage and reserve}.